icalledmyselfmoon/stemCNV_check_Read_the_docs/source/setup_project.rst

 ============

-**Setting up our own data for analysis with StemCNV-check requires:**
+**Setting up your own data for analysis with StemCNV-check requires:**

 - config file
 - manifest and static files (defined by the user in the config)